ktarun73/ecommerce-website/README.md

 - I have added a category schema for products
 - Hardcoded an example product to mongodb atlas and created and api to fetch the product from the server
 - Products are shown on frontend and added some css
+- Created an api for user login using jsonweb token